nystudio107/retour/README.md

 ### 1.0.12 -- 2016.07.02

+* [Added] Added a + button on the Statistics page that lets you quickly add a 404'd URL as a redirect
 * [Improved] We now store the destination for redirects in the FieldType as a URI rather than a URL, so that it's more portable across environments
 * [Added] Structure entries that have Retour FieldTypes in them now have the destinationURL updated when the structure elements are moved
 * [Improved] The widget now handles very long URLs more gracefully